MicrosoftDocs/entra-docs/docs/identity/multi-tenant-organizations/overview.md

 Here are the primary constraints of using Microsoft 365 people search across multiple tenants:

-- For collaboration in most M365 office applications, a B2B collaboration user should be shown in address lists as well as be set to user type Member.
+- For collaboration in most Microsoft 365 applications, a B2B collaboration user should be shown in address lists as well as be set to user type Member.
-- For additional address list constraints, see [global address list limitations in multitenant organizations](multi-tenant-organization-known-issues.md#global-address-list).
+- For additional address list constraints, see [global address list limitations in multitenant organizations](multi-tenant-organization-known-issues.md#global-address-list-managed-in-the-host-tenant).

 For more information, see [Microsoft 365 multitenant people search](/microsoft-365/enterprise/multi-tenant-people-search).